 Minnesota Ski Resorts, that have been making their own snow for an early start to the season, rejoice that the "real stuff" is on the way.
 The kids, of course, are all hoping for that first "snow day" that will close the schools and send them out to sled and ice skate.

-who provide dogsledding tours, sleigh rides, and so much more, all depend on a "typical" Minnesota winter to be able to realize a profit.
+Those who operate Minnesota resorts and lodges or Minnesota ski resorts, who provide dogsledding tours, sleigh rides, and so much more, all depend on a "typical" Minnesota winter to be able to realize a profit.

 Folk tales and observations of animals are often used to make winter weather predictions.
 In northern Minnesota some people predict how harsh the winter will be by how high the beavers build their lodges.